 Physical health is key to learning and to mental health.
 The PE and Sport curriculum ensures that all our young people have regular exercise throughout the year, indoors and outside, wherever possible, which includes both individual fitness and team sports.
 This is supplemented by options from the co-curricular offer.

 There will be strong emphasis on Enterprise at Key Stage 4 (Years 10 and 11) with a suite of more business-orientated courses (all studied at GCSE or equivalent level) which could enable students to progress to Level 3 academic courses which lead to A-Level and degree.
-This includes computing, media, creative media, business, engineering, construction, food studies and nutrition, constructional textiles, photography and child development.
-All students will be strongly encouraged to take at least one “Enterprise” option.

 Our curriculum extends the school day to create time for enrichment and enhancement to further build social and cultural capital.
 Students will access programmes such as the CREST Awards, Duke of Edinburgh Award, and through the opportunity to work as a team to create something and/or compete at a high level.